smokindope/TFMS-TV-Panel-V1.0.2-Cloudflare-SQL-Extra-Proxies-/README.md

 * **Cloudflare Hosted:** Runs entirely on Cloudflare Workers using standard `.js`.
 * **D1 SQL Database:** Fast, secure storage for user details, streams, and proxies.
 * **Proxy Management:** Dedicated section to easily add, create, and scale more proxies.
+* **Hide Original Url:** Selecting the built in proxy option in userlines will hide the original stream urls.
 * **Choose Proxy To Use:** In the userline management page (Use the proxy dropdown menu).
 * **Quick Deploy:** Fully functional and ready to deploy in under 2 minutes.
 * **Lightweight & Fast:** Minimal footprint with a highly responsive user interface.